vdmytruk419/obs-studio-scripts/README.md

-Run OBS Studio and start recording.
-If OBS is running then start/resume recording.
+Automate ~~starting or resuming~~ check status of recording in OBS Studio using a PowerShell script and obs-cmd.exe.

 ### Requirements
 Install OBS Studio.